 No medical records exist of his early paralysis and miraculous healing.
 In 1983 he was arrested in Spokane, WA for practicing medicine without a license, and again arrested in 1988 in California for deceptive advertising.

 There were always rumors.
-For instance, that Young’s wife deceptively received successful in vitro fertilization treatments in order to convince their two young sons to then scam barren women into believing YLEO products could help them conceive children well into their middle age.
+For instance, that Young’s wife deceptively received successful in vitro fertilization treatments in order to convince their two young sons to scam barren women into believing YLEO products could help them conceive children well into their middle age.

 In 2005, Young closed the clinic due to pending lawsuits, however his prescription for health paired with a connection to the abundance of positive thinking successfully continues to bring in millions of dollars per year from both domestic and international distributors.